AlexisD02/Student-s-Union-Shop/README.md

 2. Products (products.html)

 Provides access to all products (t-shirts, hoodies, and jumpers).
-Using sessionStorage can present the functionality to click the product for more details.
+Using sessionStorage the page present the functionality to click the product for more details.
 Functionality to browse products using anchor tags to navigate to parts of a web page.
+Enables users to add items to the shopping cart.

 3. Cart (cart.html)

+Using localStorage the page provides functionality to view the shopping cart with items added.

 4. Item (item.html)